Montreal Canadiens fire Therrien, hire Julien as coach

-The Montreal Canadiens abruptly fired coach Michel Therrien on Tuesday and hired Claude Julien in hopes of getting their season back on track.
+In the midst of losing their grip on first place, the Montreal Canadiens abruptly fired coach Michel Therrien on Tuesday and hired Claude Julien in hopes of getting their season back on track.

 Montreal general manager Marc Bergevin made the announcement two days into his team's bye week.
 Julien was fired as coach of the Boston Bruins last week and predictions that the veteran wouldn't be out of work for long proved true.

-Therrien was in his fifth season of his second tour of duty as Canadiens coach and had three playoff appearances with a trip to the 2014 Eastern Conference final.
+Therrien, 53, was in his fifth season of his second tour of duty as Canadiens coach and had three playoff appearances with a trip to the 2014 Eastern Conference final.
 They missed the playoffs last season after goaltender Carey Price injured his knee in November.

+Owner Geoff Molson tweeted Tuesday afternoon: ''Michel Therrien, merci beaucoup pour tout, thank you for giving everything you had to our team.''

 ''The decision to remove Michel from his coaching duties was a difficult one because I have lots of respect for him,'' Bergevin said in a statement. ''I came to the conclusion that our team needed a new energy, a new voice, a new direction.''